const-ae/treelabel/README.md

 #> [5,]        NA
 ```

-For each missing element we can give a lower and upper bound what the
+For each missing element, we can give a lower and upper bound for the
-value could be.
-For the fifth element the chance that it is an
+value.
+For the fifth element the chance that it is an `ImmuneCell` is
-`ImmuneCell` is `tl_get(vec[5], "ImmuneCell")` = 0.4.
-This means that
+`tl_get(vec[5], "ImmuneCell")` = 0.4.
+This means that each child can
-each child can also be at most `0.4`.
+also be at most `0.4`.

 The general formula is that the score for a vertex `v` that is `NA` can
 be at most (in pseudocode):